maxmind/getting-started-with-mmdb/blog-post.md

 #### Parsing a CSV

 This requires slightly more logic, but just reading a CSV file line by line will give you a significant boost in speed.
-Free downloads of CSV files for GeoLite2 City and GeoLite2 Country [are available from MaxMind.com](https://dev.maxmind.com/geoip/geoip2/geolite2/)
+Free downloads of CSV files for GeoLite2 City and GeoLite2 Country [are available from MaxMind.com](https://dev.maxmind.com/geoip/geoip2/geolite2/)  If you're using the Vagrant VM, you'll find `GeoLite2-City-Blocks-IPv4.csv` and `GeoLite2-City-Locations-en.csv` already in your `/vagrant` directory. `examples/06-read-csv.pl` will give you a head start on parsing these CSVs.

 ### Insert Order, Merging and Overwriting